QED corrections to the big-bang nucleosynthesis reaction rates: Introduction

 Until now, the radiative corrections to nuclear rates have been ignored in the compilation of the BBN reaction networks.
-The goal of the current paper is to give the quantitative assessment of radiative corrections to the nuclear BBN rates, and determine the resulting shift in the yield for the main elements.
+The goal of the current paper is to give a quantitative assessment of radiative corrections to the nuclear BBN rates, and determine the resulting shift in the yield for the main elements.
 There are two types of contributions that we need to consider: {\em i.} Replacement of an on-shell photon with a lepton pair, {\em ii.} Virtual excitation of the electron-positron vacuum, modifying the Coulomb interaction of nuclei.
 There are several simplifying conditions that would allow us to perform this evaluation {\em without} having to treat unknown nuclear matrix elements.
 Such conditions include a possibility of making a reliable multipole expansion, as the wavelengths of real/virtual photons are much larger than the characteristic nuclear size, $\lambda_\gamma \gg R_N$.
-The second simplifying condition is that the kinetic energies of incoming particles participating in the reactions are much smaller than the characteristic Gamow energies, $E\ll E_G$, and all reactions occur in the Coulomb-suppressed regime.
+The second simplifying condition is that the kinetic energies of incoming particles participating in the reactions are much smaller than the characteristic Gamow energies, $E\ll E_G$ (or equivalently, $Z_1Z_2e^2/(\hbar v) \gg 1$, where $v$ is relative velocity and $Z_{1(2)}e$ are charges of the reactants), and all reactions occur in the Coulomb-suppressed regime.